Gherkin/Musica/README.md

   <password>{yourpassword}</password>
 </server>
 ```
-the user needs to have the *manager-script* role in Tomcat, defined in `TomcatDir/conf/tomcat-users.xml`
+The user needs to have the *manager-script* role in Tomcat, defined in `TomcatDir/conf/tomcat-users.xml`
+Then simply deploy to the running Tomcat server using

+`mvn tomcat7:deploy`